PennBBL/antspriors/README.md

-This image takes in the output from the anatomical stream from fMRIPrep and the output of ANTsSST to create a group template from the single subject templates provided, as well as tissue-class priors using an average of the individual sessions' Freesurfer segmentations (e.g., sub-SUBLABEL_ses-SESLABEL_desc-aseg_dseg.nii.gz).
+This image takes in the output from the anatomical stream from fMRIPrep and the output of ANTsSST to create a group template from the single subject templates provided, and tissue-class priors using an average of the individual sessions' Freesurfer segmentations (e.g., sub-SUBLABEL_ses-SESLABEL_desc-aseg_dseg.nii.gz).
+It also performs joint label fusion to get the DKT labels defined on the OASIS brains into the group template space.

 As of March 25, 2021, ANTsPriors has only been tested with the output of fMRIPrep v 20.0.5 and ANTsSST v 0.0.7.
 If the structure of the output changes